Disabilities, Learning Challenges, and Educational Tips

 • Work with Specialists: Collaborate with occupational therapists, special education teachers, or other specialists to implement effective strategies and accommodations.

-These strategies can help create an environment that meets the needs of students with SPD, promoting their comfort, engagement, and success in the classroom.
+These strategies can help managing a classroom that meets the needs of students with SPD, promoting their comfort, engagement, and success in the classroom.